 afternoon.
 To check on the inspector's estimated arrival time you

-when you call.
-We can provide faster service if you also give us
+ready when you call.
+You will receive faster service if you have

 the inspection area number that is located in the lower right corner